Because of how disk storage works, fragmentation happens. This in inevitable.

 Some information found:

-- Apple’s own website recommended backing up your applications and files, formatting, re-installing the OS, and then restoring your applications and files.
-(And this is somehow easier than just running a defrag?)
+– Apple’s own website recommended backing up your applications and files, formatting, re-installing the OS, and then restoring your applications and files if you wanted to restore performance.
+(And this is easier than just running a defrag?)

 – Strange information about Mac OS X actually auto-defragging files under 20MB.
 But no information on when it happens, how to do it manually, etc.